sumant-kalra/BoilerPlateCode/README.md

 # BoilerPlateCode
 * Contains
-    - CMAKE project for C++
+   - Make C++ project
-    - SBATCH scripts
+   - SBATCH run scripts
-    - References
+   - Documentation references for all the major tools